sagecodes/conference-central/README.md

 - getConferenceSessionsByName
     - provide websafeConferenceKey and name of session you want to search for
 - addSessionToWishlist
-    - provide websafeConferenceKey and websafeSessionkey(Found in output of session.
+    -  provide websafeSessionkey(Found in output of session.
 You can use getConferenceSessions to find keys)
 - getSessionsInWishlist
     - just execute the app will find user info from login
 - getFeaturedSpeaker